 The Company records properties, plant and equipment at historical cost.
 The Company provides depreciation and amortization in amounts sufficient to match the cost of depreciable assets to operations over their estimated service lives or productive value.
 The Company capitalizes expenditures for improvements that significantly extend the useful life of an asset.
+We capitalize interest costs during the construction or upgrade of qualifying assets.
+Capitalized interest is recorded as a reduction to interest expense.
 When an asset is sold, the Company recognizes a gain (loss) in the consolidated statements of operations based upon the proceeds received on the sale less the net carrying value of the asset.
 The Company charges expenditures for maintenance and repairs to operations when incurred.
 Depreciation is computed using the straight-line method over estimated useful lives as follows: